faiblesses/faiblesses/README.md

 *feel free to sit or whisper*

-*yes i'm the guy who's an embalmer*
+*yes i'm the one who's an embalmer*

 ⠀⠀